 Rogue Legacy developers Cellar door games had a long and interesting history as game developers before they made Rogue Legacy.
 They have encapsulated that history by dedicating certain rooms I the game to highlighting their previous projects that you can learn all about in the form of large paintings that you can scan and get a brief behind-the-scenes look at.
 If you hit the painting, sometimes it will come alive and try to kill you as well.

-The more I played Rogue Legacy, the more I found the skills necessary to navigate the dungeons and defeat some of the trickier enemies, though I will admit that the game is a bit repetitive the longer you play it.
+The more I played Rogue Legacy, the more I honed the skills necessary to navigate the dungeons and defeat some of the trickier enemies.
+However, I will admit that the game is a bit repetitive the longer you play it.
 I still really enjoy the challenge that comes with pushing myself as far as I can go, but that only goes so far.